-- Merger between parties can take place only when an original party merges with another party, and at least $\frac{3}{2}$ of the members of the legislature party have agreed to this merger. - Split in a party exempted members from disqualification from a political party if at least /3 of the members of that party formed a separate group (deleted in 2003)
+- Merger between parties can take place only when an original party merges with another party, and at least \% of the members of the legislature party have agreed to this merger. - Split in a party exempted members from disqualification from a political party if at least 1⁄2 of the members of that party formed a separate group (deleted in 2003)

 The fact that the anti-defection law was incorporated into the Constitution is significant, and can be seen as an indication of the relevance given to defections in political parties.
 The insertion of the Tenth Schedule into the Constitution has also lent the anti-defection law both considerably greater authority and potential durability as compared to other election law statutes.
 The anti-defection law not only laid down a set of provisions to curb political defections but also institutionalised political parties into the Constitution.
 Prior to the insertion of the Tenth Schedule, electoral laws in India governed political parties at the pre-electoral stage.
-For instance, the Representation of the People Act, 1951 and the Election Symbols (Reservation and Allotment) Order, 1968 regulate the recognition of parties and the allocation of electoral symbols to them.
-The Tenth Schedule has, however, incorporated regulation pertaining to alterations in the structure of a political parties.
-Furthermore, cross-voting is officially acknowledged as an act of defection under the Tenth Schedule, which gives political parties the constitutional backing to take legislative action on behalf of their legislators, and tethers individual legislators to their respective political parties.
+For instance, the Representation of the People Act, 1950 and the Election Symbols (Reservation and Allotment) Order, 1968 regulate the recognition of parties and the allocation of electoral symbols to them.
+The Tenth Schedule has, however, incorporated regulation pertaining to alterations in the structure of a political party occurring between two elections.
+Such alterations may be caused by splits and mergers in political parties.
+Furthermore, crossvoting is officially acknowledged as an act of defection under the Tenth Schedule, which gives political parties the constitutional backing to take legislative action on behalf of their legislators, and tethers individual legislators to their respective political parties.